drop-games/eb-docs/docs/Game.md

 Each character has a set of unique attack moves and an one-of gameplay ability.
 The attacks are separated into 3 attack stances: the light, medium, and heavy stance.
 Characters have different number of attacks in every stance, e.g. a 'nimble' character would have more light attacks than a 'tank' character.
 Attacks then can be chained into a combo.
 And combos can contain attacks from any stance.

 <ThemedImage style={{width: "30rem", maxWidth: "100%"}} alt="Combos graph" sources={{    light: useBaseUrl('../img/game/Combos-light-mode.png'),    dark: useBaseUrl('../img/game/Combos-dark-mode.png'),  }}/>
 <br/>
-<TextStyled fontSize="0.8rem" color="var(--ifm-color-primary)" fontWeight="bold">Example of a combo chain going from heavy attack to medium to light and back to medium</TextStyled>
+<TextStyled fontSize="0.8rem" color="var(--ifm-color-primary)" fontWeight="bold">Fig.1: Example of a combo chain going from heavy attack to medium to light and back to medium</TextStyled>

 <br/>
 <br/>